IgniteUI/help-topics/topics/08_Known-Issues/03_Known-Issues-Revision-History/~Known_Issues_Revision_History.md

 ### Topics

 Detailed information regarding the Known Issues and Limitations of each release is covered in the following topics:

+- [Known Issues and Limitations in 2018 Volume 1](Known-Issues-and-Limitations-2018-Volume-1.html): This topic lists the known issues and limitations in the %%ProductName%% library for the 2018 Volume 1 release.

 - [Known Issues and Limitations in 2017 Volume 2](Known-Issues-and-Limitations-2017-Volume-2.html): This topic lists the known issues and limitations in the %%ProductName%% library for the 2017 Volume 2 release.